15 Genius Camping Must Haves (Plus Bonus Tips + Hacks!)

 Additionally, a dry bag is useful to protect your valuables from water damage in a variety of outdoor settings.
 For example, think of camping excursions that involve kayaking or other water activities or trails requiring a significant amount of hiking through water, like the iconic Narrows in Zion National Park.

 There’s really nothing quite like cooking a meal in a Dutch oven over a campfire.
-Dutch ovens always seem to cook everything perfectly, not to mention the fact that they allow you to eat things while camping you otherwise wouldn’t be able to, like freshly-baked cobblers or pies.
+They seem to cook everything perfectly, not to mention the fact that they allow you to eat things you otherwise wouldn’t be able to at camp, like freshly-baked cobblers or pies.

 Portable camping shower